 But they are not entirely risk-free.

 In 2009, the Nasca Lines suffered the first recorded rain damage in their millennial history.
 The heavy downpours deposited sand and clay on three fingers of the hand-shaped geoglyph.
-This makes us consider climate change as a risk to be taken into account for preserving this World Heritage Site.
+This makes us consider climate change a risk to be considered for preserving this World Heritage Site.

 Five years later, Greenpeace’s environmental group damaged an area near the hummingbird geoglyph.
 Activists disturbed the top layer of rocks next to the hummingbird figure when they trampled the forbidden area of the desert to put up a large sign promoting renewable energy.

-And in 2018, a truck driver was arrested after he drove over a portion of the Nasca Lines, etching deep scars in an area approximately 100 feet by 330 feet (about 50 meters by 100 meters).
-The damage caused by the truck driver renewed calls for increased security and surveillance at the sites.
+In 2018, a truck driver who got lost on the Pan American highway was arrested after he drove over a portion of the Nasca Lines, etching deep scars in an area approximately 100 feet by 330 feet (about 50 meters by 100 meters).
+The damage caused by the truck driver renewed calls for increased security and site surveillance.

 Is there a modern town of Nasca Lines?

-It is a very vibrant city thanks to the large number of visitors that arrive daily to see the Nasca Lines and also due to its surroundings’ mining, agricultural and commercial development.
+It is a very vibrant city thanks to the many visitors arriving daily to see the Nasca Lines and its surroundings’ mining, agricultural, and commercial development.

 Its population is approximately 50,000 inhabitants.